Dmitry-Borodkin/voidc/doc/tutorial.md

 the “new compiler” of Mainline Language starts working, which allows you to use all the new features...

-#### Definitions and declarations.

-The most important innovations:
+### The *most* important innovations:

 - A new kind of units containing a set of definitions/declarations.
-- A new kind of “statements” - definition or declaration.
+- A new kind of “statements” - definitions and declarations.

 Example (assuming Mainline Language is already enabled):